rust-lang/rust/src/doc/trpl/structs.md

 This will print `The point is at (5, 0)`.

-Rust does not support mutability at the field level, so you cannot write something like this:
+Rust does not support field mutability at the language level, so you cannot write something like this:

 ```rust,ignore
 struct Point {